CodetheChangeFoundation/UHN-Mobile-App/components/README.md

   - optional
   - type: boolean
   - default: false
 - errorText: the message that shows whenever hasError is true.
-If not specified, no error message will ever be shown (and the Input component will have a shorter height).
+If not specified, no error message will ever be shown.
   - optional
   - type: string
 - hasNext: set to true if onSubmitEditing is linked to another Input (see below)